Workshop and Training

 This workshop grows participants’ knowledge from the Community Building workshop and asks participants to reflect deeply on their own positions of privilege - and lack thereof - as well as how one group’s privilege shores up another group’s inequality.
 We connect data about structural inequities to the everyday realities of our own lives.
 The workshop begins with some grounding information about racism and systems of privilege, including important terminology.
 Throughout this session participants engage in activities that allow them to consider their own positions in systems of inequality and privilege, and begin imagining what interrupting these systems might entail.

 Microaggressions are one of the dominant ways that racism is enacted in our society.
 Ambiguous, insidious, and common, these everyday remarks or behaviors sometimes go undetected by the perpetrators and outside observers, while the target is left isolated in deciphering the situation and the ensuing confusion and hurt.
-This workshops asks participants to be ready to interrupt microaggressions as perpetrators, observers and targets.
+This workshop asks participants to be ready to interrupt microaggressions as perpetrators, observers and targets.
 Participants must come willing to engage with difficult issues of discrimination and privilege in order to learn the tools that can disrupt cycles of discriminatory behavior.
-The workshop begins with an introduction to microaggressions and their impact; we then moving into small group discussions and large group presentation.
+The workshop begins with an introduction to microaggressions and their impact; we then moving into small group discussions.
 Participants will leave the workshop with tangible tools for interrupting microaggressions.

 Strategic Ambiguity: succeeding in a racist world